ACT Reading Tips: Spotting Wrong Answer Patterns

 In the ACT, after 45 minutes of English, 60 minutes of Math, and a 10 minute break, your next task is to complete the Reading section.
 In this section, you must read 4 passages (answering 10 questions for each) in 35 minutes.

-The primary difficulty of the ACT reading section is the 35 minute time constraint.
+The primary difficulty of the ACT Reading section is the strict 35-minute time limit, which forces students to read quickly while still understanding complex passages.
 For students who are not naturally speedy readers, this time crunch can feel unmanageable and often causes students to freeze.
 Additionally, students are usually tired (mentally, physically, emotionally, etc.) by the time they reach the second half of the ACT, which can cause them to reread sentences over and over, losing precious time.

-At Pivot Tutors, we have several tips and strategies for how to handle this section.
+At Pivot Tutors, we teach several ACT reading strategies that help students handle this section more effectively.
 Each student must adapt strategies to meet their specific needs.
-Gaining a familiarity with the Reading section through practice is very important for improvement.
+Gaining familiarity with the Reading section through practice is very important for improvement.

-One quick tip is to grow familiar with the ACT’s common wrong answer patterns.
-Part of mastering any standardized test is picking up on the patterns inherent in multiple choice.
+Part of mastering any standardized test is picking up on the patterns inherent in multiple choice questions.
 Over the years, the ACT has become rather predictable in how they word their answer choices.

 Wrong Answer Patterns to Look for in the ACT Reading Section